jakeleyhr/GetVISTA/README.md

 6652 6667 UTR
 7262 8054 UTR
 ```
-If the region 5:30824621-30832074 is specified instead, which cuts off 500bp from the 5' end and 100bp from the 3' end, The resulting annotation file is adjusted to include only bp inside the region.
+If the region 5:30824621-30832074 is specified instead, which cuts off 500bp from the 5' end and 100bp from the 3' end, The resulting annotation file is adjusted to include only bases inside the region.
 In this case, the 5' UTR and 1st exon have been deleted entirely, and the 3' UTR has been truncated.
 Information about the truncation have been added to the transcript name (Cenpa-205-cut5':500bp-cut3':100bp) to make it clear to the user that the selection has cut off part of the gene.
 ```
 $ python vistacoords.py -s mouse -r 5:30824621-30832074 -autoname
 ```